ShrivatsAgrawal/ShrivatsAgrawal/README.md

-### Hello World👋
+### Hi👋

 My name is Shrivats.
 I like to tackle challenging problems with potential for positive real life impact.
-I'm currently interested in and working on Deep Learning projects lying on the intersection of Computer Vision and Natural Language Processing.
+I'm currently interested in, and working on Deep Learning projects lying on the intersection of Computer Vision and Natural Language Processing.

 <!--
 **ShrivatsAgrawal/ShrivatsAgrawal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.